zebluim/I2GDS2024/RNA_g2/README.md

 source ~/.bashrc
 conda activate RNA2-seq

-# makes output directory so you can save in a new directory
+# Makes output directory so you can save it in a new directory
 mkdir "/path/to/output"

 # copy as path the .txt file you made in the last step